A Scene is Worth a Thousand Features: Feed-Forward Camera Localization from a Collection of Image Features: Experiments

 \subsection{Wayspots Dataset}

 The Wayspots dataset \citep{brachmann2023accelerated} is composed of ten scenes, each with two aligned scans for mapping and localization.
-The Wayspots dataset contains small outdoor places of interest, such as sculptures, signs, or fountains.
-Since Wayspots is a subset of the Map-free \citep{arnold2022map} training set and is included in the MASt3R training data, we omit MASt3R variants and report results for Reloc3r, ACE and GLACE.
-For Reloc3r and \ours, we perform a retrieval step to obtain the top-20 mapping candidates.
-The entire retrieval index is computed in 3 seconds, requiring only the extraction of image-level descriptors every 5 frames with GeM-AP global descriptor.
+It contains small outdoor places of interest, such as sculptures, signs, or fountains.
+We compare \ours against several state-of-the-art visual localization methods, and, as discussed, we group them into \textit{Seen} and \textit{Unseen} categories based on their map preparation requirements.
+The \textit{Seen} group includes SCR methods like ACE \citep{brachmann2023accelerated} and GLACE \citep{wang2024glace}.
+In the \textit{Unseen} group, we report results for Reloc3r \citep{dong2024reloc3r} and 2D-2D feature matchers, specifically ALIKED-LightGlue (ALKD-LG) \citep{zhao2023aliked,lindenberger2023lightglue} and RoMa \citep{edstedt2023roma} paired with the E5+1 solver \citep{zheng2015structure,panek2025guide} from PoseLib \citep{PoseLib}.
+For ALKD-LG, we report results when extracting 1,024 features on 640px images.
+We omit comparisons against MASt3R since Wayspots is a subset of the Map-free \citep{arnold2022map} training set, which was used to train it.
+All \textit{Unseen} methods use the same top-20 nearest-neighbor retrieval system, which is computed in 3 seconds, requiring the extraction of image-level descriptors every 5 frames with GeM-AP~\citep{revaud2019learning}.
 In contrast, the SCR methods, ACE and GLACE, require 5 and 25 minutes, respectively, to train their scene-specific networks.
-As in the Cambridge experiment, we sample $\textrm{N}=3,000$ mapping features for our map representation $\textrm{M}$.
+In \ours, we sample $\textrm{N}=3,000$ mapping features, corresponding to 20\% of the total features in our map representation \textrm{M}.

-Table \ref{tab:wayspots} shows that \ours improves upon the median errors of all competitors. \ours particularly excels in translation pose estimation, reporting a median error of 0.17m, while all competitors show median errors above one meter. \ours also obtains the lowest mean median rotation error. \ours achieves state-of-the-art results while significantly reducing the mapping preparation times of SCR methods.
-We extend the results and show the per-scene median rotation errors and the accuracy at 10cm, 10\textdegree\xspace in Appendix \ref{sup:sec:exp:wayspots}.